mykhailo-monchak/tilda-client/README.md

 And also you can get a list of all pages in the project and load complete page data per each of them.
 The detailed page object contains **HTML** of the page.

+You can also choose to load short or full, and standard or export versions of pages or projects.
+Find more detail on the <a href="https://help-ru.tilda.cc/api" target="_blank">API description page</a>.

 ```typescript
 import { TildaClient, TildaProject, TildaProjectData, TildaPage, TildaPageData } from 'tilda-client';